kien123456k/minigameQR-backend/README.md

 ## Description
 The API for a minigame website of F-code club for the orientation to welcome K16 of FPT University HCM.

+The player will receive a card with a QR code to have only 1 chance to add name and play.

 Here is [the Frontend](https://github.com/kien123456k/minigameQR-frontend) that using this API.
 ## Technology
 - Frontend